tacatac/archnosh/README.md

     $ makepkg

-You can then install them with:
+You can then install the generated packages with:

     $ pacman -U <package-name>